Criminal Psychology Degree

 Criminal Psychology Schools and Training

 Criminal psychologists should have critical thinking and reasoning skills to observe and analyze patterns in behavior, thought, and crime.
-Criminal psychology programs include a variety of courses of study and involve several different disciplines.
+Criminal psychology programs include a variety of courses of study and draw from several different disciplines.
 Programs of study to prepare for this career typically begin with either a two-year associate’s degree or four-year bachelor’s degree.
 However, because criminal psychology is a diverse and complex field, a doctoral degree is usually required to work as a criminal psychologist.
 In some cases, related positions may be open to those with a master’s degree.